evan10s/homework-card-creator-for-trello/README.md

 iOS devices
 -----------
-1. Configure Homework Card Creator for Trello by downloading it from GitHub and adding in the required information starting at line 3312 (or so, after moment.js)
+1. Configure Homework Card Creator for Trello by downloading it from GitHub and adding in the required information starting at line 3317
 2. Upload the file to Dropbox or a similar file sharing service.
 3. You should be able to view the file on your phone using the file sharing service's app.
 Alternatively, make the file public and bookmark the link on your phone.